Gong

 How does the Gong Lowkite compare to BRM?

 BRM has deeper roots in parawingfoiling and a larger rider community.
 Gong competes on price and accessibility.
 If budget is a factor or you want a capable first wing without the premium, the Lowkite is a strong alternative.
-Our detailed review covers this comparison in full.

 The Bottom Line